dotnet/docs/docs/standard/serialization/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter.md

 :::code language="csharp" source="snippets/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter/csharp/JsonNodeFromObjectExample.cs":::

+### Deserialize subsections of a JSON payload

-The following example shows how to navigate to a subsection of a JSON tree and deserialize a custom type or read an array from that subsection.
+The following example shows how to use [JsonNode](#json-dom-choices) to navigate to a subsection of a JSON tree and deserialize a single value, a custom type, or an array from that subsection.

 :::code language="csharp" source="snippets/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter/csharp/JsonNodePOCOExample.cs":::